pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Boundary_Conditions.md

     def pressure_value(z,x, tidal_cycle):
         return 1000 * 9.81 * (tidal_cycle - z + transectElevation(x))

-With this helper function, the pressure along our edges can now be defined.
+With this helper function, we can define the pressure gradient along the edges .
 In each case, we introduce a boundary condition that either does not allow flow across the boundary surfaces (no connection to the seawater) or allows open mixing with the seawater in the event of overflow.

     ## Dirichlet BCs